tradalize/core/README.md

 }
 ```

 That's it.
 After that, this `Datafeed` will emulate the market behavior and provide a new `Candle` one by one to your strategy.
 When it reaches the end of the list, it will try to load a new chunk of data by calling the `loadNextChunk` method.
 If this method returns an empty array, backtesting will stop.
-So you can control on which part of your data you want to run your backtests.
+So you can control which part of your data you want to run your backtests on.

 ### Broker